RandyMcMillan/AudioHost/README.md

     AudioHost Cordova (iOS) plugin
     Map hotspots to trigger audio events.

-    This is still a work in progress but if functional.
+    This is still a work in progress but is functional.
-    More info and documentation to come.
+    More development, info and documentation to come.

     @RandyMcMillan